 Breathing Exercises for Singing

-How to improve your breath control using breathing exercises
+Exercises to improve breath control

-Breathing exercises for singing: The health of your voice is paramount as a singer.
+The health of your voice is paramount as a singer.
 Therefore improving breath control by using breathing exercises for singing can help you to keep your voice strong.
 Many people with breathing problems use voice lessons as a way of improving the issue.
 Breath control is essential as a singer and you’ll need it to perform, if you lose your breath and stop singing, you risk ruining your reputation.